 On Windows, you may also be required to use the

 setlocale() with an empty string to initialize the client with information about the current locale settings.
 For example:

-In such instances, use the supported options of the correct binary and enable 'use-locale' in the test framework, ensuring that it is only specified when the related binary supports it.
+Note: Sometimes, locale settings are inherited from the server environment and client side settings are ignored.
+When this occurs, use the supported options of the correct binary and enable 'use-locale' in the test framework, ensuring that it is only specified when the related binary supports it.